 The best time to moisturise is straight after coming out of the shower.
 You have 3-4 minutes before your body starts to lose moisture.
 Pat yourself dry but leave your skin damp/slightly wet.
 Moisturise with the water that has been left on the skin.
 This locks in the moisture and allows the application of the product on the skin a lot easier to apply, as well as giving you an added moisturising boost and preventing dry, crackly skin, especially on the shin area.

 Use a shampoo & conditioner especially formulated for spray tans or that don't contain any SLS's.

 Avoid anything that exfoliates or renews the skin eg: peel-off masks, scrubs, toners or products that contain alpha hydroxy acid (AHA's), lactic/glycolic acid or alcohol.
 All of these products will strip the tan and cause patching. and uneven fading.

 DO NOT use any products made by Dove, Nivea or Palmolive.
-Due to their ingredients, they are probably the worst brands you can use on your skin with a spray tan.
+Due to their ingredients, they are not recommended for use on your skin with a spray tan.

 Avoid baby oil or other types of oils as they will strip the tan.